 Bay Area Breast Augmentation surgeon Dr. Joseph Mele offers several approaches to Breast Enhancement.
 Periareolar (around the areola) and Inframammary (in the breast crease) incisions provide both discrete access and the best direct view of the breast implant pocket.
 This increases the predictability and the safety of your surgery.

 Pre-filled silicone breast implants should only be inserted through the Periareolar or Inframammary incision to minimize trauma to the breast implant's shell.
-Saline implants can also be inserted through these incisions or via Axillary (through the armpit) and Umbilical or “TUBA” (through the belly button) incisions, because they are filled after placement.
+Saline implants can also be inserted through these incisions or via Axillary (through the armpit) and Umbilical or 'TUBA' (through the belly button) incisions, because they are filled after placement.

 San Francisco Breast Enhancement Doctor

-is based in the East Bay city of Walnut Creek, CA. Individuals who decide to undergo a breast augmentation/enhancement with Dr. Mele may anticipate a well cared for and comfortable experience.
+If you are looking to enhance the shape and/or size of your breasts through breast augmentation surgery ('augmentation mammaplasty'), it is important to seek the expertise of a Board Certified Plastic Surgeon, such as Joseph A. Mele, MD, FACS.
+He is a San Francisco Breast Enhancement Doctor whose practice is based in the East Bay city of Walnut Creek, CA. Individuals who decide to undergo a breast augmentation/enhancement with Dr. Mele may anticipate a well cared for and comfortable experience.

 Dr. Mele and his staff will do everything in their power to schedule convenient appointments, attentively listen to your desires, and fully address your cosmetic surgery concerns.